UPPS 03.05.01 - Soliciting, Accepting and Processing Gifts and Grants from Private Sources

-This UPPS sets forth university policies related to soliciting, accepting and processing gifts from private sources.
+This document sets forth Texas State University policies and procedures related to soliciting, accepting, and processing gifts and grants from private sources.

-The Office of Sponsored Programs (OSP) will process proposals for funding external grants.
+The Office of Research and Sponsored Programs (ORSP) will process proposals for funding external grants from non-philanthropic sources.
 Refer to UPPS No. 02.02.01, Applying for Sponsored Programs.

 Solicitations (including Web pages) must clearly identify the entity (the university or affiliated organization) to which the donors will make gifts.

 Solicitors may not use Educational and General (E & G) funds for solicitation expenses such as printing and postage unless the gifts solicited are designated directly to the university, rather than to an affiliated organization.

 The Texas State Development Foundation, McCoy College of Business Administration Foundation, Texas State Research Foundation, and the Texas State Alumni Association are separate 501(c )(3) organizations.
 Where not otherwise specified as part of the memorandum of understanding (MOU) with the university, each of these affiliated organizations will establish their own policies and procedures for soliciting, accepting, and processing gifts and grants from private sources in collaboration with university administration.
 Affiliated organizations are responsible for reporting gifts and donor information to Advancement Services for recording and reporting.